Bitci Timsah Park (Timsah Arena)

 |Contractor||Gintaş İnşaat Taahhüt ve Ticaret A.Ş.|

 Construction of the new stadium along Nilüfer River in western Bursa began in June 2011.
 Initial plans suggested opening already in 2013, but the deadline was postponed significantly.
 In the end even opening in December 2015 took place with unfinished infrastructure and secondary structures.
+Final elements were still being worked on in 2018.

 Large plot of 40 hectares is dominated by the stadium’s somewhat unusual form.
 Primarily, from the outside, it was designed to resemble a resting crocodile.
 The idea might seem strange as there are no crocodiles living in Bursa, but the team Bursaspor is nicknamed Crocodiles, thus the identity.